jsoref/telegraf/plugins/inputs/mysql/README.md

 historical data to the default name.
 Do this only after retiring the old measurement name.

-1. Use the techinique described above to write to multiple locations:
+1. Use the technique described above to write to multiple locations:
    ```toml
    [[inputs.mysql]]
      servers = ["tcp(127.0.0.1:3306)/"]